mrjaynolan/Python-Challenge/README.md

 The input data file should be named `election_data.csv` and placed inside a `Resources` directory.
 The CSV file should have the following columns:
 - `Voters ID`: The unique ID of each voter.
 - `County`: The county of the voter.
-- 'Candidate': The candidate voted for.
+- `Candidate`: The candidate voted for.

 ### Output